Thu, 17 Sep 2020 by James Green

 Any good entrepreneur should always be reading, whether its industry-related books, newspaper articles, online blogs, or even industry leaders on Twitter.
 Many entrepreneurs and business leaders credit reading as a part of their success, such as Elon Musk, Bill Gates, and Mark Zuckerburg.
 Reading allows entrepreneurs to stay up to date with industry best practices and also helps with inspiration.

 The only issue with business books is that it’s a very saturated market.
-There are many people with business books and finding the right one that is captivating and relevant to your industry, which can be a struggle.
+Many people are offering business advice, and finding the right book that is both captivating and relevant to your industry can be a struggle.

-That’s why we have hand-selected five books that are relevant to any industry and are an excellent source of information for any entrepreneur.
-The books we chose are written by business leaders and were chosen to help inspire new ideas to help businesses grow.
+That’s why we’ve hand-selected five books that are relevant to any industry and are an excellent source of information for any entrepreneur.
+Written by business leaders, our chosen books were designed to help inspire new ideas to help businesses grow.

 Improving sales for your small business during COVID-19